Skip to main content

 Test Accommodations

-• Getting a separate room for exams (to free you from distractions of others)
+• Getting a separate room for exams (to free you from distractions)

 • Periodic breaks during exams

-• Extra time (usually time and a half)
+• Extra time for exams and/or assignments (usually time and a half)

-To obtain these accommodations, you must have a proper documentation for a disability (anxiety, panic attacks, etc.) from a professional (psychiatrist, psychologist, family doctor, etc.).
-To apply for accommodations, go to the OAS academic website, complete the online application, submit the proper documentation, and meet with OAS to discuss your accommodations.
+To obtain these accommodations, you must have proper documentation for a disability (anxiety, panic attacks, etc.) from a professional (psychiatrist, psychologist, family doctor, et cetera).
+To apply for accommodations, go to the OAS website, complete the online application, submit the proper documentation, and meet with OAS to discuss your accommodations.

 Department Activities

-1. The WVU Department of Physics and Astronomy is an American Physical Society Bridge Program Member Institution.
+• The WVU Department of Physics and Astronomy is an American Physical Society Bridge Program Member Institution .

-6. There is a departmental leave policy for students (the “alternate workload plan”) in the Graduate Student Handbook.
+• There is an alternate workload, or departmental leave, policy for students in the Graduate Student Handbook.

-1. Collaborates with partners at WVU to offer trainings such as Safe Zone (nearly 1/4 of department faculty are Safe Zone trained).
+1. Collaborates with WVU and community partners to offer trainings such as Safe Zone.

 2. Sends monthly emails to the department about DEI and liaises with departmental committees.